Ishan27g/ktorm-docs/source/en/schema-definition.md

 # Schema Definition

 To use SQL DSL, we need to let Ktorm know our schemas.
-Assuming we have two tables, `t_department` and `t_employee`, their schemas are given in the SQL below, how should we descript these two tables with Ktorm?
+Assuming we have two tables, `t_department` and `t_employee`, their schemas are given in the SQL below, how should we describe these two tables with Ktorm?

 ```sql
 create table t_department(